mikesmullin/async2/README.md

   done()
 ```

-It really makes you wonder, how long have you been needing a good flow control library, and not known it?
+It really makes you wonder: how long have you needed a good flow control library, and not known it?

 Look familiar to any jQuery.ajax() developers?